MADDEN SECURITIES Corp Has $2.93 Million Stock Holdings in Kellogg (NYSE:K)

 Several other institutional investors and hedge funds have also recently bought and sold shares of K. Eaton Vance Management grew its holdings in shares of Kellogg by 2.7% in the 1st quarter.
 Eaton Vance Management now owns 85,989 shares of the company’s stock worth $5,443,000 after purchasing an additional 2,253 shares during the last quarter.
 Canada Pension Plan Investment Board grew its holdings in Kellogg by 956.1% during the 1st quarter.
 Canada Pension Plan Investment Board now owns 105,222 shares of the company’s stock worth $6,661,000 after acquiring an additional 95,259 shares during the last quarter.
 Axiom Investment Management LLC bought a new stake in Kellogg during the 1st quarter worth about $51,000.
 B. Metzler seel.
 Sohn & Co.
 Holding AG grew its holdings in Kellogg by 11.1% during the 1st quarter.
 B. Metzler seel.
 Sohn & Co.
 Holding AG now owns 42,884 shares of the company’s stock worth $2,714,000 after acquiring an additional 4,299 shares during the last quarter.
 Finally, Columbia Asset Management grew its holdings in Kellogg by 8.6% during the 1st quarter.
 Columbia Asset Management now owns 9,449 shares of the company’s stock worth $598,000 after acquiring an additional 745 shares during the last quarter.
 85.20% of the stock is currently owned by institutional investors and hedge funds.

-Kellogg (NYSE:K) last issued its earnings results on Thursday, November 4th.
-The company reported $1.09 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.95 by $0.14.
-The firm had revenue of $3.62 billion during the quarter, compared to the consensus estimate of $3.54 billion.
-Kellogg had a return on equity of 37.88% and a net margin of 8.86%.
-The business’s quarterly revenue was up 5.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.91 earnings per share.
-As a group, research analysts anticipate that Kellogg will post 4.13 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 15th.
-Shareholders of record on Wednesday, December 1st will be paid a dividend of $0.58 per share.
-This represents a $2.32 annualized dividend and a yield of 3.62%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, December 15th.
+Shareholders of record on Wednesday, December 1st will be given a dividend of $0.58 per share.
 The ex-dividend date is Tuesday, November 30th.
-Kellogg’s payout ratio is 63.39%.
+This represents a $2.32 dividend on an annualized basis and a yield of 3.62%.
+Kellogg’s dividend payout ratio (DPR) is 63.39%.

+A number of analysts recently weighed in on the stock.
+Morgan Stanley assumed coverage on shares of Kellogg in a research report on Tuesday, September 21st.
+They issued a “hold” rating and a $64.00 price target on the stock.
+Credit Suisse Group increased their price target on shares of Kellogg from $61.00 to $62.00 and gave the company a “neutral” rating in a research report on Friday, November 5th.
+Deutsche Bank Aktiengesellschaft cut their price target on shares of Kellogg from $74.00 to $71.00 and set a “buy” rating on the stock in a research report on Thursday, October 21st.
+Royal Bank of Canada cut their price target on shares of Kellogg from $67.00 to $66.00 and set a “sector perform” rating on the stock in a research report on Friday, November 5th.
+Finally, Seaport Res Ptn reiterated a “buy” rating on shares of Kellogg in a research report on Thursday, August 5th.
+Seven research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $66.90.

+In other Kellogg news, major shareholder Kellogg W. K. Foundation Trust sold 83,334 shares of Kellogg stock in a transaction on Monday, September 20th.
+The shares were sold at an average price of $63.43, for a total transaction of $5,285,875.62.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, major shareholder Kellogg W. K. Foundation Trust sold 83,333 shares of Kellogg stock in a transaction on Monday, October 11th.
+The stock was sold at an average price of $62.73, for a total value of $5,227,479.09.
+The disclosure for this sale can be found here.
+Over the last ninety days, insiders have sold 416,668 shares of company stock valued at $26,115,084.
+Company insiders own 1.20% of the company’s stock.

 About Kellogg